kaaengine/kaa/docs/reference/input.rst

 .. class:: ControllerAxis

-Enum type for referencing controller axes when working with :class:`ControllerManager` methods and :class:`ControllerEvent` events.
+Enum type for referencing controller axes when working with :class:`ControllerManager` and :class:`ControllerEvent`.

 Available values are: